nknapp/dom-preview/packages/@dom-preview/server/README.md

 # @dom-preview/server

-This is the server component of dom-preview
+This is the server component of [dom-preview](https://npmjs.com/packages/dom-preview).

 # Usage